Unf**king the Climate - Part 2: Food

 Why diet matters

-Reasonable people can disagree on what one thing people do in their life has the biggest impact on the environment, and it may or may not be food, but seeing as most of us eat every day, and food production has a huge impact on global emissions, it seems like a good place to start.
+Reasonable people can disagree on what one thing people do in their life has the biggest impact on the environment, and it may or may not be food, but seeing as most of us eat every day, and food production has a huge impact on global emissions.
+A study suggests that even if fossil fuel emissions were eliminated immediately, emissions from the global food system alone would make it impossible to limit warming to 1.5°C and probably send us past the 2°C target as well.

 That's a bit of a crowded chart, so let's just look at one country.
 I'll pick the United Kingdom because it's where I'm currently sat.